lanl/cdss/curStaff.md

 CCS-7 Applied Computer Science

 Pat is a postdoctoral research associate in the Co-design Team.
 She has a background in electrical and computer engineering, future architectures, performance analysis of task basked runtime systems.
-Her current interests lie in modeling and performance optimization of applications using task based systems, cloud computing technologies and benchmarking new architectures.
+Her current interests lie in modeling and performance optimization of applications using task based systems, cloud computing technologies, and benchmarking new architectures.

 ### Tom Swinburne
 ![](images/tom-swinburne.jpg)